itray25/generals.io-replay2gif-/README.md

 just expose the index.html file to the Internet.
 ## back-end
 run with node.js and the api will be running on `localhost:1145`
 be aware that some minor adjustment (eg. cors) may be applied to index.js
+also, some file paths need modification in accordance to your server.